Savannah and Atlanta Wrongful Death Lawyers: The Brown Firm

 You need an attorney who will help preserve evidence, conduct a thorough investigation, and gather evidence and testimony to increase your chances of a positive case outcome.

-Keep in mind: The Statute of Limitations limits the time survivors, or personal representative has to bring a wrongful death suit to court.
+Keep in mind: The statute of limitations limits the time survivors or a personal representative, has to bring a wrongful death suit to court.

 In almost all cases, the claim must be filed within two years of the date of mortality.
 If the wrongful death claim is not filed within the two-year statute, the right to bring it is almost always lost.